 In a medium mixing bowl, whisk together the flour and baking powder.
 Stir in the cheese and scallions, then add eggs, melted butter, and zucchini and mix until well combined.

 Melt 1 teaspoon of the cold butter in a large skillet over medium heat.
-Spoon batter by the tablespoon into the pan, being careful not to overcrowd.
+Spoon 2 tablespoons of batter into the pan for each cake, being careful not to overcrowd.
 Press down lightly with a spatula to flatten.
 Brown pancakes lightly on each side, about 4 minutes per side, then transfer to a baking sheet and keep warm in a 200° oven until serving.
 Repeat with remaining batter.